-If any of these new glazing types do not exist already in Revit, they will be added to Revit’s list of Glazing Types.
-Applying a type from the Glass Database will change the glazing type assigned to the element in the model and write it to the Revit list of Construction types.
+Applying a type from the Glass Database will change the glazing type assigned to the element in the Revit model (not just in the application).

-The results will update after Revit is relaunched.
 You may also apply several Glass Types to different elements and then restart Revit to apply all these changes at once.
 Save the Revit model first so that these changes are saved to the model.

 Note: If Revit’s Edit Type window is open, this will prevent any changes being made.
 Please ensure that the Edit Type window is closed before using the Glass Database.

-If for any reason, the properties cannot be changed you will see a message showing that the families could not be updated.
+If for any reason, the properties cannot be changed you will see an advisory message showing that the families could not be updated.

 There may be instances where the glass type does not update in Revit.
 This may be due to:

-- The setting for ‘Define Thermal Properties by‘ under Analytical Properties is not set to Schematic Type but is set to User Defined (custom values) or Building Type.
+- The setting for ‘Define Thermal Properties by‘ under Analytical Properties in Revit is not set correctly to Schematic Type but is set incorrectly to User Defined (custom values) or Building Type.
 Element properties cannot be updated with these settings.